Adrian Fenty: 2010 re-election campaign

 On July 31, 2009, Fenty's 2010 mayoral campaign chest passed the 2006 primary fundraising total of $2.4 million.
-Fenty officially launched his reelection bid in April 2010, defending his management style and pledging to remind voters that had made the types of tough decisions that are necessary for real change.
+Fenty officially launched his reelection bid in April 2010, defending his management style and pledging to remind voters that he had made the types of tough decisions that are necessary for real change.

 On August 1, 2010, the editorial board of The Washington Post officially endorsed Fenty, citing his attempts to fix the District's struggling public school system.
-Washington City Paper followed on September 9.
+The Washington City Paper followed on September 9.

-January 2010 hypothetical polling showed Vincent C. Gray in the lead by 4 points; The Washington Post poll of August 29 found Gray with a 17-point lead; a Clarus poll conducted September 7 gave Gray a 7-point lead; and a Public Policy Polling survey sponsored by WAMU-FM radio and Washington City Paper showed an 11 percent lead for Gray on September 8.
+January 2010 hypothetical polling showed challenger Vincent C. Gray, the Council chair, in the lead by 4 points; The Washington Post poll of August 29 found Gray with a 17-point lead; a Clarus poll conducted September 7 gave Gray a 7-point lead; and a Public Policy Polling survey sponsored by WAMU-FM radio and Washington City Paper showed an 11 percent lead for Gray on September 8.

 Fenty lost the September 14 Democratic primary to Gray by a margin of 10 points—54 percent to 44 percent.
 While Fenty received the most write-in votes for mayor in the Republican primary election, Fenty had previously said he would not accept the Republican nomination.
-Following the reporting of the primary results, Fenty called it highly unlikely he will run for public office again.
+Following the reporting of the primary results, Fenty stated that it was highly unlikely he would run for public office again.

-In August 2011 an investigation into the hiring practices of Mayor Vincent Gray found that during the 2010 primary, a Gray campaign official had paid another candidate, Sulaimon Brown, to disparage Fenty.
+In August 2011 an investigation into the hiring practices of Mayor Gray found that during the 2010 primary, a Gray campaign official had paid another candidate, Sulaimon Brown, to disparage Fenty.

 Forward Faster

-Fenty, like all District mayors and council members, had a citizen-service fund that is intended to help the residents of the District of Columbia.
+Fenty, like all District mayors and council members, had a citizen-service fund intended to help the residents of the District of Columbia.
 Much of the cash held by the fund came from the money raised during his 2006 mayoral candidacy.

 Upon leaving office, District law required Fenty to donate the remaining funds in his citizen-service fund to a nonprofit organization.
 Two weeks prior to Fenty's last day as mayor, his chief campaign fundraiser, John Falcicchio, incorporated a social welfare organization called Forward Faster as a legacy organization to carry out Fenty's vision.
 Fenty donated the $440,709 remaining in his citizen-service fund to Forward Faster.

-Forward Faster's board of directors consists of Falcicchio; George Simpson, Fenty's appointee to the National Capital Planning Commission); Sara Lasner, a former aide to Fenty; and Jason Washington, a former Fenty advance man.
+Forward Faster's board of directors consisted of Falcicchio; George Simpson, Fenty's appointee to the National Capital Planning Commission); Sara Lasner, a former aide to Fenty; and Jason Washington, a former Fenty advance man.
 During its first year of existence, Forward Faster spent $88,700 on grants; $88,000 of salary to John Falcicchio as executive director; $49,500 to Tracy Sandler, also as executive director; and $3,000 to Jennifer Nguyen, also as another executive director.
 By 2013, Simpson, Lasner, and Washington were no longer connected to the organization.

 Since then, District law was changed to prohibit an elected official from incorporating a nonprofit organization at the end of his or her term in office and transferring constituent services fund money into it.